 The strategy formulation process has three fundamental critical success factors that accommodate the

 tensions and blend the three perspectives: focus on the customer benefit, design a sustainable business

 process and share assets.
 Later in the website, we'll describe the best tactics.

 As a facilitator, I support leaders who craft an environment where strategy emerges from

 the informed discussions between the key players who will take responsibility for the implementation.
 The

 strategic planning process should prepare the key leaders, should rehearse them, so they act with

 confidence.
 People call this alignment.

 Studying the future is the only way I know to anticipate it, but the result is often messy, because

 we just don't predict very well.
-I had two huge successes and one dismal failure as the leader — I
+I had two huge successes, one success in progress and one dismal failure as the leader — I

 am no longer a believer that with enough study a visionary can predict the future.
 It is necessary